Last updated on April 17th, 2022 at 07:39 am

-In spite of the advantages, cultivation of biofuel crops can potentially impact the environment through deforestation and competition for water and land resources between biofuel crops, food crops and other services.
-The impact of deforestation is more obvious with oil palm trees, which are commonly grown in Malaysia and Indonesia, often on previously rainforest areas specifically cleared for this purpose, or in areas used previously for rubber or coconut cultivation.
+Cultivation of biofuel crops can potentially impact the environment through deforestation and competition for water and land resources between food crops and other services.
+One obvious example are oil palm trees, which are commonly grown in Malaysia and Indonesia, often on previously rainforest areas specifically cleared for this purpose, or in areas used previously for rubber or coconut cultivation.

-For sugarcane cultivation in Latin America, expansion of the crop is carried out on lands previously cleared for cultivation of other crops.
-Thus, expansion in sugar cane cultivation for increased ethanol production is unlikely to cause deforestation but cause indirect land use change through displacement of crops or livestock into forests or grasslands.
+Expansion of sugarcane cultivation in Latin America is carried out on lands previously cleared for cultivation of other crops.
+Thus, increased sugar cane cultivation for ethanol production is unlikely to cause deforestation but cause indirect land use change through displacement of crops or livestock into forests or grasslands.

-One way will be to extend the production of biodiesel to other feedstock.
+Diversion of food crops meant for consumption to biofuels production can cause increases in food prices that result in issues like social unrest.
+With issues like war, one way to mitigate this issue will be to extend the production of biodiesel to other feedstock.
 The feedstock are divided into different generations:

 - Second generation feedstocks: Non-food crops that include jatophra and cotton seed.
 Ongoing tests involving the growth of these bioenergy crops on potential marginal land not suitable for agriculture reduces competition with arable land.
 These non-food crops like jatophra, used-oils (third generation feedstock) are also cheaper compared to soybean, canola and palm.